Do you use Bit.ly to shorten your URL’s?

 - Bookmarklet for easy URL shortening

 I didn’t find Yourls too difficult to set up even with my limited tech knowledge.
 It’ll not be difficult to find a good techie to set it up on your server for you if you don’t have the skills or the inclination.

 You must’ve heard of TinyURL?
 It is where URL shortening really took off back in 2002.
 If you just want to shorten URL’s quickly, easily and anonymously then look no further.
 The links you create never expire and you can shorten links fast.

-The major downside with TinyURL is that there are no tracking analytics.
-Of course you can associate your TinyURL links with another analytics package if you want.
+The major downside with TinyURL is that there is no tracking analytics.
+Of course, you can associate your TinyURL links with another analytics package if you want.
 TinyURL does have some good features though including:

 - Anonymous URL shortening

 - Very fast and easy to shorten links